top of page

 The reluctance to embrace this paradigm shift often stems from fear.
 Schools worry about losing funding tied to test performance.
 Educators fear deviating from the norm and being scrutinized for failure.
 Administrators are in between district leaders and teachers trying to follow the district's expectations, which in many cases are exactly the same expectations as 40 years ago.
 Many believe the system is "good enough" or that if it's not broken, why fix it?

 We need to dismantle the mindset that prioritizes maintaining the status quo over meeting the needs of our students.
-This does means that we reimagine the system.
+This means that we reimagine the system.
 It means creating spaces where students are unprogrammed from a rigid path and awakened to the beauty and possibilities that surround them.
 It means giving educators the freedom to innovate and collaborate, too—to model the very creativity we wish to inspire in our children.

 The Beauty of Awakening